I thought it would be great to show you the process I used to make G5’s 4th birthday cake.

 No kids party is complete nowadays without a Piñata.
 Rebecca made her own one to fit the Star Wars theme.
 Nothing better than a Death Star to destroy and free the goodies from inside!

-Friends and family were invited to Luke’s first birthday and each family group made the effort to dress appropriately with the Star Wars theme.
+Friends and family were invited to G6’s first birthday and each family group made the effort to dress appropriately with the Star Wars theme.
 They all helped to make the party extra special 🙂

 How cute are these two little girls!
 And Mum and Dad look pretty great too 🙂